 The interaction among group members is the defining characteristic that sets focus groups apart from other qualitative research methods like individual interviews.
 They allow researchers to observe how opinions are formed and influenced within a social context.
 Through these interactions, researchers can gain insights into not only individual attitudes and beliefs but also the group dynamics that shape these attitudes and beliefs.

 The interaction among participants can stimulate new thoughts and ideas, reveal points of agreement or disagreement, and highlight the process of consensus-building or negotiation that occurs in a group setting.
-The moderator plays a crucial role in facilitating these interactions, encouraging participation, managing conflicts, and maintaining a constructive and respectful discussion environment.
+The moderator plays a major role in facilitating these interactions, encouraging participation, managing conflicts, and maintaining a constructive and respectful discussion environment.

 Focus groups are used in a variety of research settings, from market research to social science studies, due to their versatility in collecting qualitative data.
 They provide a rich source of information as they capture not only what people think but also how they think and why they think the way they do.
 Let's look at some of the potential applications of focus groups in research.